microsoft/vscode-docs/docs/other/unity.md

 Read on to find out how to configure Unity and your project to get the best possible experience.

-## Prerequisites (OSX)
+## Prerequisites

 From [Using .NET Core in Visual Studio Code](https://code.visualstudio.com/docs/other/dotnet):

 1. Install [.NET SDK](https://code.visualstudio.com/docs/other/dotnet) (.NET Core), which includes the `dotnet` command.

-2. Install the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) from the VS Code Marketplace.
+1. [Windows only] Logout or restart Windows to allow changes to `%PATH%` to take effect.

-To avoid seeing "Some projects have trouble loading.
-Please review the output for more details", make sure to:

-* Install the latest stable [Mono](http://www.mono-project.com/download/) release.
+1. [OSX only] To avoid seeing "Some projects have trouble loading.
+Please review the output for more details", make sure to install the latest stable [Mono](http://www.mono-project.com/download/) release.

    **Note**: This version of Mono, which is installed into your system, will not interfere with the version of MonoDevelop that is installed by Unity.

+1. Install the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) from the VS Code Marketplace.

 ## Setup VS Code as Unity Script Editor